kitakitabauer/check-ec2-event/README.md

 ```

 ### Run on AWS Lambda
+1. Prepare an empty Lambda function in advance at your AWS console.
-1. It compiles and deployes scripts including node_modules in zip format, but aws-cli is required.
+2. It compiles and deployes scripts including node_modules in zip format, but aws-cli is required.
 ```
-$ ./zipDeploy.sh
+$ ./zipDeploy.sh [Lambda function name]
 ```
-2. Run it from your AWS account or aws-cli.
+3. Run it from your AWS account or aws-cli.

 ## License